taocpp/taopq/doc/Transaction.md

    -> const std::shared_ptr< tao::pq::connection >&;
 ```

-Note that the shared pointer will be empty if the logical lifetime of the transaction ended.
+:point_up: Note that the shared pointer will be empty if the logical lifetime of the transaction ended.

 ---